CCHMC-Translation/CCHMC-Translation.github.io/index.md

 8. Dates: In English source documents, dates will likely be written month/day/year.
 In translations, when not limited by space, spell out the month, e.g. *August 7, 2015* instead of *8/7/2015* or *7/8/2015*.
 Do not write *August/7/2015* or *7/August/2015*.
 When limited by space, use the ISO 8601 date format: year (four digits), month (two digits) and day (two digits), e.g. *2015-08-07*.

-4. For all HIM and HIC barcoded documents (Note: the barcode in the footer is not usually displayed in Word.
-Instead, something like *\*DTM1234\** is displayed.):

-    1. Make the titles bilingual.

-    2. Add *THE ENGLISH VERSION OF THIS DOCUMENT IS FOR REFERENCE PURPOSES AND MUST BE INCLUDED IN THE MEDICAL RECORD* above the header on the first page in English only, centered, 8 pt.
-Times New Roman, regular.

-    3. Add the ISO 639-1 Code of the target language and language name in parentheses after the form ID in the left side of the footer, e.g. *J1194-AR (Arabic)* for the Arabic translation of form J1194.

-    4. Ensure the HIC date below the form ID matches the source document, even when using a template with a different date.

-5. Ensure no essential elements are closer than one quarter inch to the edge of the page.

 6. Whenever a form has a signature line labeled *Witness,* make that label and any additional corresponding labels (e.g. *Date)* bilingual.
 Witnesses usually only speak English but are often asked to sign translated forms to indicate they were present when the form was signed by a limited English proficient person.

-7. Always translate text embedded in images.
-This may be done by overlaying text boxes or editing the image in Photoshop.
-When this cannot be done cleanly, contact the project manager for further instructions.

 9. Whenever something isn't clear, or sounds potentially inappropriate when translated, ask for clarification.

-10. When translating *Knowing Notes*:

-    1. Keep the following elements of footer in English: number (e.g. *KN0123*), copyright notice (e.g. *©2016 Cincinnati Children's Hospital Medical Center*) and revision date (e.g *01/16*).

-    2. When the logo indicates the *Knowing Note* is for Home Care, add the title in English to the header of the translation on all pages, right justified (left justified for right-to-left languages), 8 pt.
-Arial, regular.

-11. When translating *Health Topics* (*Health Topics* usually include *HT* in the file name.
-If you are unsure if a document is a *Health Topic* or not, ask.):

-     1. Add *Health Topic: Title - Language* in English to the footer of the translation, right justified (left justified for right-to-left languages), 8 pt.
-Arial, regular, e.g. *Health Topic: Hearing Loss - Spanish*.

-     2. Keep the revision date label exactly as it is written in English, i.e. *Last updated 02/20*.

 12. For translations into English, add *Translated by Cincinnati Children's* to the footer of the translation, right justified, 8 pt.
 Arial, regular.